AndreasAZiegler/AndreasAZiegler.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate at the [Cognitive System Group](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/kognitive-systeme/) at the [University of Tübingen](https://uni-tuebingen.de/) in collaboration with [Sony AI](https://ai.sony/).
+I am a PhD candidate at the [Cognitive Systems Group](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/kognitive-systeme/) at the [University of Tübingen](https://uni-tuebingen.de/) in collaboration with [Sony AI Zürich](https://ai.sony/).

-I am passioned about a mix of robotics and computer vision research and industrial/commercial robotics applications.
+I am passioned about a mix of robotics and computer vision research and industrial/commercial applications.
 My vision is to develop novel algorithms and make them work on real robots.

 Before I started my PhD studies, I worked as a Robotics Engineer for a few years.
 Previously, I was a Research Assistant at the [Robotics and Perception Group](http://rpg.ifi.uzh.ch/) continuing the project of my Master thesis.
 Before that, I was a Research Associate Intern at [Disney Research Zurich](https://www.disneyresearch.com/).
 I have done my Master thesis at the [Robotics and Perception Group](http://rpg.ifi.uzh.ch/), was a Computer Vision & Robotics intern at [Pix4D](https://www.pix4d.com/) while I was a master student at [D-ITET](https://www.ee.ethz.ch/) at [ETH Zurich](https://www.ethz.ch/) focusing on Computer Vision, Robotics and Machine Learning.
-Before my master studies, I worked at the [Computer Assisted Research and Development (CARD)](https://card.balgrist.ch/) and at the [Institute of Biomechanics](http://www.biomechanics.ch/) after I completed my BSc in Electrical Engineering at the [University of Applied Sciences of Eastern Switzerland (FHO)](https://www.hsr.ch/).
+Before my master studies, I worked at the [Research in Orthopedic Computer Science (ROCS)](https://rocs.balgrist.ch/) and at the [Institute of Biomechanics](http://www.biomechanics.ch/) after I completed my BSc in Electrical Engineering at the [University of Applied Sciences of Eastern Switzerland (FHO)](https://www.hsr.ch/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/AndreasZiegler.pdf" "newtab" >}}resumé{{< /staticref >}}.